vedantwpatil/SecondBrain/Data Structures.md

 #### Arrays

-[[Arrays]] are collections of elements sotred in contiguous memory locations.
-They provide fast access to elements useing indices but have a fixed size.
+[[Arrays]] are collections of elements stored in contiguous memory locations.
+They provide fast access to elements using indices but have a fixed size.

 #### Linked Lists